Hulya: Crafting A Familiar and Proactive Brand

 As a start-up, Hulya wants to become a recognisable brand that stands out in the growing plant education and retail industry.
 Hulya also wants to encourage people to start their own urban garden, and promote the use of environmental friendly and sustainable tools and methods.

 Hulya’s brand identity perfectly communicates its personality of being welcoming, friendly, and sustainable.
 After making the identity, I then worked on the brand’s packaging and print materials, which will be used to call its customers into action.

 To create a brand identity that is unique and new in the industry, but at the same time familiar.

-*Note: This was an exercise given during my internship program in Hydra Design Group
+*Note: This was an exercise given to me by Hydra Design Group

 Hulya is a plant education and retail store that centres around health, well-being and communication.
 Hulya gives its customers the option to grow their own food or buy organically grown food from its garden.

 Hulya aims to give young Filipinos more access to quality garden supplies meant for urban gardening, provide more seed varieties, and offer more efficient pots, soil mixtures, and hybrid plants the produce more output with less input.

 Understanding the users and establishing the creative direction.

 In order for Hulya to encourage its customers to take action and live a healthy and sustainable lifestyle, it’s important for the client to understand the needs and behaviours of its customers.
 I created user personas that best represents the brand’s target market.